 If you’re a parent, Madigan encourages you to talk with your teens about healthy dating relationships, peer pressure, digital security, sexuality and citizenship.
 Make it an ongoing conversation where you’re being proactive instead of reactive.

 Also, discuss strategies for dealing with peer pressure surrounding sexting and the potential consequences of sending sexts.
 Once someone sends an image or video, there is no control over who sees it.

-Family Zone offers these 10 tips to help you deal with sexting:
+Family Zone offers these 10 tips to help you and your teen deal with sexting:

 - Have open and honest conversations with your children.

 - Don’t abstain from educating your own children about sex and sexualized behaviors.
 If you don’t educate them, somebody else will.

 - Do not assume that your child will not pass on a nude photo or take one of themselves and share it.

 - Discuss the risks of sexting, including how they would feel if their photos were shared.

 - Be very clear about the law and criminal consequences with your children.

 - Discuss their digital footprint and what that means.